Trinavarta

 Trinavarta (तृणावर्त, IAST: Tṛṇāvarta) is an asura who is featured in Hindu literature, most prominently in the Bhagavata Purana.
-He is described to be a whirl-wind asura dispatched by Kamsa to murder Krishna, but is slain by the deity instead.
+He is described to be a whirlwind asura dispatched by Kamsa to murder Krishna, but is slain by the deity instead.

 Legend

 Kamsa sent Trinavarta to kill his nephew.
-Assuming the form of a whirl-wind, Trinavarta carried away the sitting Krishna.
+Assuming the form of a whirlwind, Trinavarta carried away the sitting Krishna.
 He enveloped the whole of Gokulam with a cloud of dust and darkness, the resultant cover of sand particles causing great distress to Yashoda, who attempted to find her son with the help of the gopis.
-Even as the asura carried the deity to the sky, Krishna caused himself to possess enormous weight, halting the asura in his ascent, who was unable to carry him farther.
+Even as the asura carried the deity to the sky, Krishna caused himself to possess enormous weight, halting the asura in his ascent, who was unable to carry him further.
 The deity then proceeded to clasp his captor's throat with intense force, which paralysed him and pushed out his eye-sockets.
 The asura descended back to the region of Vraja, where he was crushed to death upon a rock.
 Nanda and the gopas discovered the infant dangling upon the chest of the slain asura, completely unharmed.